apache/orc/site/specification/ORCv0.md

 DIRECT    | PRESENT     | Yes      | Boolean RLE
           | DATA        | No       | Signed Integer RLE v1

 > Note that the order of the Stream is not fixed.
-It applies to other Column type also.
+It also applies to other Column type.

 ## Float and Double Columns